Military Team Bass Fishing Tournament

 PARTICIPANTS AND ELIGIBILITY: Participation is open to all active duty Army, Navy, Air Force, Marine Corps, Coast Guard members, their dependents 16 years of age or older (holding a valid Military ID card), National Guard, Reservists, DOD Civilians, DOD contractors and retired military.
 Veterans who served and received an Honorable or General discharge and possess a DD-214 are eligible to participate.
 Contractors must be under active DOD contract during the tournament week.
 Identification (ID) cards will be checked during the on-site registration.
 Teams will be comprised of two anglers both of which must be members in good standings of American Bass Anglers, Inc. (includes any temporary membership) who are 16 years of age or older.
 Contestants between 16 and 18 years of age must have a parent or guardian signature prior to entering the tournament.
 Proof of age to the satisfaction of tournament officials is the responsibility of the competitor.
 Tournament officials reserve the right to refund any membership and/or entry fee, if they choose for any reason not to accept the application and/or entry fee.

-FISHING LICENSE: Competitors must have a valid fishing license for the tournament waters
+FISHING LICENSE: Competitors must have a valid Alabama fishing license for the tournament waters

 LIABILITY INSURANCE: During the official practice and competition days of any American Bass Anglers tournament, competitors may not operate a boat unless that contestant has provided ABA documented proof of a minimum of $100,000 per occurrence boating liability insurance (see Participant Release of Liability and Official Entry Forms) covering the boat being used.
 Proof of insurance must also be with the boat being used and must cover the competitors using that boat.
 Random checks may be conducted at tournament registration and/or at tournament weigh-in and any competitor not in compliance may be disqualified.

-On-Site Check-in: Mandatory on-site check-in will be from 3PM to 5PM Tuesday May 7, 2019.
-One member of each team must attend the mandatory rules and safety briefing on Tuesday, 7 May 2019, at 6pm local time.
+ON-SITE CHECK IN: Mandatory on-site check-in will be from 3PM to 5PM Tuesday May 5, 2020.
+One member of each team must attend the mandatory rules and safety briefing on Tuesday, May 5, 2020, at 6pm local time.
 Failure to check-in or attend the safety briefing will result in forfeiture of entry fee and the team will not be entered in the tournament.

 TEAM COMPOSITION: A team will be comprised of two anglers meeting the requirements as specified in the Participants and Eligibility sections.

-BIG BASS POT: A big bass option pot will be available for teams to sign up for during on-site registration.
-Do not include this payment with your initial registration.
-The option pot will be $30 per team with a 100% pay back.
+BIG BASS POT: A big bass option pot will be available for teams to sign up for during on-site registration ONLY.

 POLYGRAPH: By his/her signature on the official tournament entry form, each competitor agrees to submit to a polygraph examination/truth verification method or any other type examination as determined by ABA and abide by its conclusion should he/she be accused of any rule violation.
 In the event of a protest for rule violation American Bass Anglers Inc. shall have the discretion to determine the need for a polygraph/truth verification method examination.
 The American Bass Anglers, Inc. shall be responsible for selecting an independent expert to administer and interpret the results and establishing, in consultation with the expert administrator, the scope of the questions which may be asked during the polygraph/truth verification method examination.
 The American Bass Anglers, Inc. shall attempt to have the location of such polygraph/truth verification method examination as close in proximity to the angler's permanent address or such other mutually convenient as possible.
 The competitor shall make himself/herself available at the location selected by the American Bass Anglers, Inc. and shall cooperate in all respects with such examination.
 Anglers taking a polygraph/truth verification method examination may be responsible for any and all cost incurred.